AninditaBasu/parchment-docs/README.md

 - Handwriting-inspired, eye-friendly typography.
 - Parchment-style background with soft ink colours.
 - Mobile-responsive.
 Sidebar collapses into top navigation.
 - Zero local setup.
-Works directly with GitHub Pages.
+Works directly with GitHub Pages through `remote_theme`.

 ## Live example

-See the theme in action on the InkSlate documentation site: [https://aninditabasu.github.io/inkslate/](https://aninditabasu.github.io/inkslate/).

-An example page, with all the supported elements, is at [https://aninditabasu.github.io/parchment-docs/](https://aninditabasu.github.io/parchment-docs/)
+See the theme in action, with all of its possible presets, at [https://aninditabasu.github.io/parchment-docs/](https://aninditabasu.github.io/parchment-docs/)

 ## How to use